u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 Back in my research days, we'd have weekly lab meetings with our team of overworked, underpaid, unbelievably brilliant scientists.

-We'd share updates on experiments and hypotheses, discussed a new paper someone published about a really specific immune target, and show off what we knew, all while devouring glorious free food: donuts, bagels, coffee.
+We'd share updates on experiments and hypotheses, discuss a new paper someone published about a really specific immune target, and show off what we knew.

-We held each other accountable, and learned from one another.
+These meetings were, in a way, our weekly bazaars.
+Sometimes structured, sometimes chaotic.
+Full of food – donuts, bagels, and coffee.
+We didn’t just run off and work by ourselves for months.
+We had to iterate.
+Propose ideas, discuss them.
+It’s how we learned from one another and held each other accountable.
 All that juicy knowledge tucked away in each of our brains.

 > "No, no, you can't trust that paper.
 That PI always fudges their data in these ways.
 See?
 I'm not sure we can incorporate those ideas into our own experiments."

 > "Hmm.
 It'd be interesting if we could induce liver cancer in mice with underlying cirrhosis.
 We already have a way of doing the latter with CCL4.
 What about an AAV-8 mediated approach?"

 I wish I recorded these conversations (well, parts of them).
-Across all labs.
-And then indexed them to be discovered by others.

-Instead, the knowledge from that months to years long process of hypothesizing and running experiments, constantly refined through ongoing discussions and tinkering with our entire team, was collapsed into one paper.
+Instead, the knowledge from our months or sometimes years of hypothesizing and running experiments, constantly refined through discussions and tinkering with our entire team, was lost.
+At best it was trapped in lab notebooks and powerpoint slides, never to be looked at again by a person, or a machine.

-We'd finish a draft, submit it for peer review, and then after a few more months of back and forth (at a minimum), our revised, typeset manuscript would be beautifully displayed as a PDF for others.
-Hopefully with the word  `nature` somewhere in the header.
-And a list of authors, where the first and last got the bulk of the credit and the rest were just there, doing who knows what.
+Over a period of months to years, we’d analyze data, finish a draft, submit it for peer review, and then get a revised, typeset manuscript that would be beautifully displayed as a PDF.
+For human eyes only.

-Does it really have to be this way?
+Future readers would never know how we got there, only what we chose to include after some intellectual arm-wrestling with our editor and reviewers.

+What detours did we take in that process of coming up with hypotheses that sometimes feels like a large-language model hallucinating?
+Which of those were dead ends?
+Why?
+How did we know not to try a certain approach?
+In what ways did we troubleshoot failures?
+And of all the authors on this paper, who actually contributed to which parts?

+Science isn’t done in papers.
+And their existing format, while well-intentioned, doesn’t adequately capture different types of knowledge that’s generated in the scientific process.

 ### Publish Discrete Knowledge Units, Not Just the Paper